Rigidity of CMC hypersurfaces in 5-and 6-manifolds: Ends of hypersurfaces

-In this section, following \cite{Li-Wang-nonnegatively-curved-manifold}, we prove that in a manifold $(X^{n+1},g)$ with $\biRic_X\geqslant 0$, the number of nonparabolic ends of a weakly stable minimal hypersurface $(M^n,g)$ is at most one.
+In this subsection, following \cite{Li-Wang-nonnegatively-curved-manifold} we show that in a manifold $(X^{n+1},g)$ with certain conditions, the number of nonparabolic ends of a stable CMC hypersurface $(M^n,g)$ is at most one.
 This fact is known to experts.
-We include some details and adjustments for convenience of readers.
+We recall some details of its proof.

-\begin{theorem} Let $(X^{n+1},g)$ be a complete manifold with bounded geometry and $\biRic_X\geqslant 0$.
-Let $M^n\hookrightarrow (X^{n+1},g)$ be a complete two-side weakly stable minimal immersion.
+\begin{theorem} Let $(X^{n+1},g)$ be a complete manifold and $M^n\hookrightarrow (X^{n+1},g)$ be a complete stable (two-sided if it is minimal) CMC immersion with the mean curvature $H$.
 Let $K\subset M$ be a compact subset of $M$ with smooth boundary.
-Then $M\backslash K$ admits at most one nonparabolic unbounded component.
-In particular, $M$ has at most one nonparabolic end. \end{theorem} We establish some preliminary results which are crucial in the proof of Theorem \ref{oneend}.
-In the sequel, we assume that the ambient manifold $(X^{n+1},g)$ always has bounded geometry.
+Assume that \begin{itemize} \item[(1)] either $\Ric^X_{n-1}\geq 0$ and $H=0$, \item[(2)] or $\biRic_X+\frac{5-n}{4}H^2\geqslant 0$ and $X$ has bounded geometry. \end{itemize} Then $M\backslash K$ admits at most one nonparabolic unbounded component.
+In particular, $M$ has at most one nonparabolic end. \end{theorem} There is no dimension restriction, but only $n\geq 5$ is relevant for our purposes, as the splitting result in lower dimensions has already been established in the previous subsection.
+Theorem \ref{oneend3} was proved under the assumption $(1)$, so we will focus on assumption $(2)$.